RobinStevenMartinez/April-Fool-Day-2021/TextSpammer/README.md

 manually or until it reaches the end of file——irregardless of where the cursor is placed.

 In this repo you'll find some text files to get you started.
-Have fun!